Scott1974-1/Pico2-input_shaper/README.md

 # Pico2-input_shaper
-Setup of a RPI Pico 2 to use as an input shaper for 3D printers Pico 2 Image Shaper Build Notes<br>
+Setup of a RPI Pico 2 to use as an input shaper for 3D printers<br>
+Pico 2 Image Shaper Build Notes<br>
 <br>
 Using standard cat6 cable with the Blue/Blue Stripe wires removed (not needed only require 6 wires)<br>